 Our philosophy is simple, offer the absolute best customer service anywhere, and recycle more than anybody else.
-That’s how we started, and things have not changed that much today.
+This approach is what inspired us when we started, and it remains at the core of our values today.
 We are proud to have a 5-star rating on Yelp, with over 50 reviews.

 Our disposal practices are second to none.
 We pioneered recycling based junk removal right here in the Bay Area.
+By choosing Junk King San Francisco, you’re not only getting exceptional service, but also making a positive impact on the environment and your community.
 Call us or book online today, we’ll show up, do all the work, and give you a great price!